divio/divio-cloud-docs/how-to/django-manage-redirects.rst

 to set a primary and secondary domains.
 The secondary domains can each be set to redirect to the primary domain if required.

-The domains that are to be redirected to the primary domain will be redirected automatically.
-But this can also be managed manually, via :ref:`DOMAIN_REDIRECTS`.
+The domains that are to be redirected to the primary domain can also be managed manually, via :ref:`DOMAIN_REDIRECTS`using the env variables section of the Control Panel.
+The list of domains is comma-separated.
 Note that doing this overrides all settings applied in the Control Panel - so if you use ``DOMAIN_REDIRECTS``, you will need to list all the domains there yourself.
-You may also refer to :ref:`domain settings and environment variables <domain-settings-and-env-vars>` for more information.
+Refer to :ref:`domain settings and environment variables <domain-settings-and-env-vars>` for more information.

 .. _language_redirects: